-CROSS draws cut marks and crosses (solid lines, the length is set with the 6th parameter) draws cut marks and crosses (dotted lines, the length is set with the 6th parameter) draws cut marks and crosses (dashed lines, the length is set with the 6th parameter)
+CROSS draws cut marks and crosses (solid lines, the length is set with the 6th parameter) CROSSDASH draws cut marks and crosses (dotted lines, the length is set with the 6th parameter) draws cut marks and crosses (dashed lines, the length is set with the 6th parameter) draws cut marks and lines (solid lines, the length is set with the 6th parameter) LINEDOT draws cut marks and lines (dotted lines, the length is set with the 6th parameter) draws cut marks and lines (dashed lines, the length is set with the 6th parameter)

-guide color: color of the guidelines, in the same format used for HTML, black if not specified mark size: length of the cut marks (in cm) for MARK border type, and length of the arm of the cross (in cm) for CROSS/CROSSDOT/CROSSDASH guideline type hor. guide offset: horizontal guides are displaced of an offset (in cm), zero if not specified ver. guide offset: vertical guides are displaced of an offset (in cm), equal to horizontal offset if not specified num. of guides: number of guides drawn (0 means a single line)
+guide color: color of the guidelines, in the same format used for HTML, black if not specified; If multiple guides are specified in the 9th parameter, multiple colors can be indicated here mark/cross/line size: length of the cut marks (in cm) for MARK border type, length of the arm of the cross (in cm) for CROSS/CROSSDOT/CROSSDASH guideline type, length of the line (in cm) outside the card for LINE/LINEDOT/LINEDASH guideline type hor. guide offset: horizontal guides are displaced of an offset (in cm), zero if not specified ver. guide offset: vertical guides are displaced of an offset (in cm), equal to horizontal offset if not specified num. of guides: number of guides drawn (0 means a single line)

-hor. gap offset: a gap in horizontal marks (in cm), if zero (or not specified) the mark starts at the cards ver. gap offset: a gap in vertical marks (in cm), if zero (or not specified) the mark starts at the cards
+hor. gap offset: a gap in horizontal marks (in cm), if zero (or not specified) the mark starts at the cards ver. gap offset: a gap in vertical marks (in cm), if zero (or not specified) the mark starts at the cards thickness: thickness of the guideline (in cm), if omitted, it is 1 pixel wide